leonlinsx/minimal-mistakes/_posts/2020-03-25-striking-thoughts.md

 > The mind must be wide open in order to function freely in thought.
 For a limited mind cannot think freely

 The water and cup metaphor is part of a longer quote that I'll link in the footnote \[2\].
 Related to being flexible, Bruce advocates the willingness to accept different points of view.
+If you’re narrow minded, you’ll miss out on things you need to know the most.

 We've talked before about [steelmanning](https://rationalwiki.org/wiki/Straw_man#Steelmanning "steel") an opposing point of view, which is to figure out the strongest possible form of the argument against what you believe.
-We're all too subsceptible to believing we're right.
-Instead, we should aim for the opposite and find ways we're wrong.
-If you're not open minded, you can't change for the better.
+We're all too susceptible to believing we're right.
+Instead, we should aim for the opposite and find ways we're wrong. **If you're not open minded, you can't change for the better.**

 One of the reasons why I write actually is to give the opportunity for others to prove that I'm wrong.
 If I'm mistaken about something, I want to know as soon as possible.
-Sure, we might not agree on the issue after debating it, but at least I'm now more aware of points that I could have missed before.
+Sure, we might not agree on the issue even after debating it, but at least I'm now more aware of points that I could have missed before.

 **Continuous change and learning**